-- Sean Keener, the founder of Bootsnall, turned me on to the Rockefeller Habits which led me to Jim Collins’ work on defining a company’s values.
-We added "living and working on our own terms" to our core values, not to be violated even if it became a detriment.
+Sean Keener, the founder of a remote company called Airtreks, turned me on to the Rockefeller Habits which led me to Jim Collins’ work on defining a company’s values.
+We added "Work on Our Terms" to our core values, not to be violated even if it became a detriment.

-Our commitment to remote work made the choice much easier when we began to hire for roles that would be harder to do remotely.
+Our commitment to remote work made the choice much easier when we began to hire for roles that are difficult to do remotely.

 We make physical products, not software.
 Patrick’s work as an industrial designer would be easier if we had an office with a studio where we could prototype ideas and review samples together in person.
 We don’t, so we have to create a process that works for us and that doesn’t bankrupt us with FedEx shipments between the US and China.
 We are still figuring this one out.

 Hiring Remote Teammates